-Quizzes: There will be TWO quizzes during the semester, on the next laboratory period following experiments #4 and #9.
+Quizzes: There will be two quizzes during the semester.
 They will each be worth 10% of your grade and can cover any material or safety procedures covered in the course.

 Laboratory reports: Each group must submit their lab report one week after the end of each experiment.
-There are 9 lab reports due and they are worth a total of 40% of the grade.
-The format of the laboratory report can be found below, and the exact rubric used for grading will be circulated to the students via email.
-Videos were recorded for most of the experiments and will be posted on Canvas on the day of the scheduled experiment.
-Students are expected to watch the videos, following in their lab manual, and prepare their reports using the information provided in the manual and the video.
+There are 9 lab reports due and they are worth a total of 50% of the grade.
+Laboratory reports can be submitted to the instructor and TA via email.
+Detailed guidelines for writing laboratory reports can be found at the end of this syllabus.

 Oral presentation: Each group will present one of the 9 experiments during a 15-20 minutes presentation during the last lab session of the semester.
-These presentations will occur on Webex, and the student groups will need to submit their presentation ahead of time and present it online.
+These presentations will occur on Zoom, and the student groups will need to submit their presentation ahead of time and present it online.
 This group presentation will be worth 10% of the final grade.
-Detailed assignment information and grading rubric will be provided during the semester.

-Email Policy: In accordance with College policy, the instructor will use your NJIT email address (@njit.edu) and Canvas Announcements to communicate with you about all course-related matters.
+Email Policy: In accordance with College policy, the instructor will use your NJIT email address (@njit.edu) and

+Canvas to communicate with you about all course-related matters.
 Please make sure that you check these accounts regularly.